 Okay, let’s now discuss how you can filter a table.

 Filtering means displaying only those rows that meet certain conditions, the other rows will be made hidden.
-For example, in this Real Estate table, you might be interested to see the only the Central Area data.
+For example, in this Real Estate table, you might be interested to see only the Central Area data.
 To do that filtering, just click on the Area Filter Button, unmark Select All, and then Select Central.
-You see only the Central Area related data is available on the table now.
+You see only the Central Area-related data is available on the table now.

 Also, notice that some row numbers are missing, they are actually hidden.
 Also, notice that the Filter Button of this column is now showing a different graphic which means that this column is filtered.

 Complex filtering is also possible.
 Say I want to see only Adams in the Agent Column, only N. County in the Area column, and only Single Family in the Type column.

 You’re your mouse over the “Text Filters” Option, a sub-menu appears and so many options are here.
 Equals, Does Not Equal, Begins With, Ends With, Contains, Does Not Contain, and Custom Filter.
 Dig them out by yourself and solve the homework on this topic.
 I click on Custom Filter, Custom AutoFilter dialog box appears.